drduh/YubiKey-Guide/README.md

 This guide demonstrates how to store credentials on a [YubiKey](https://www.yubico.com/products/identifying-your-yubikey/).
 The private keys cannot be copied back out of the device; a separate offline "Certify" key is retained only to replace or renew them.

-Cryptographic keys on YubiKey are [non-exportable](https://web.archive.org/web/20201125172759/https://support.yubico.com/hc/en-us/articles/360016614880-Can-I-Duplicate-or-Back-Up-a-YubiKey-), unlike filesystem-based credentials, while remaining convenient for regular use.
-YubiKey can be configured to require a physical touch for each operation, reducing the risk of unauthorized access.

 - [Purchase YubiKey](#purchase-yubikey)
 - [Prepare environment](#prepare-environment)
 - [Install software](#install-software)